FATS2002/Notes/2nd_class/README.md

 5. basic linuxCommands
 6. what is linux and How many types of operatingsystem
 7. what is virtualization

 8. what is virtualMachine.why we use vm
+A Virtual Machine  is a software emulation of a physical computer.
+It runs an operating system & apps just like a physical machine.

-9. what is HTTP and HTTPS.
+10. what is HTTP and HTTPS.
-10. what is SSH and telnet.  portNo 22 & 23
+11. what is SSH and telnet.
+SSH (Secure Shell): A protocol for secure remote login and other secure network services over an insecure network.
+Port Number: 22.
+Telnet: A protocol for remote login that is not secure.
+It sends data in plain text.
+Port Number: 23.

-11. what is VLAN and VPN
+13. what is VLAN and VPN
-12. fullform of SMTP & portNo
+14. fullform of SMTP & portNo
-13. portNo of HTTP & DHCP
+15. portNo of HTTP & DHCP
-14. VNC &NTP portNo
+16. VNC &NTP portNo
-15. FTP control portNo.
+17. FTP control portNo.
-16. SMP portNo
+18. SMP portNo
-17. NTPA.
+19. NTPA.
 389
-18. what is protocol .How many protocols
+20. what is protocol .How many protocols
-19. IMAP portNo
+21. IMAP portNo
-20. SMTP portNo
+22. SMTP portNo
-21. SMTPS portNo
+23. SMTPS portNo
-22. FTP & FTPS-FTP secure or not
+24. FTP & FTPS-FTP secure or not

 #### Links